GospelSounders/usermanagement/README.md

 6. Created ${APPLICATION NAME} customer
 7. Get token of public `UserManagement` device and put in application
 8. Build `quasar build` and copy `dist/spa` to docs

+## Deleting an application

+Does not delete project files

+## Todo
+- [ ] Editing Applications.
+Not enabled in tb API